hl7au/au-fhir-erequesting/input/pagecontent/actors.md

 - [AU eRequesting Server actor](ActorDefinition-au-erequesting-actor-server.html)

-The eRequesting Server system accepts diagnostic service requests and makes diagnostic service requests accessible.
+The eRequesting Server is a system that accepts diagnostic service requests and makes diagnostic service requests accessible.